ulbqb/protoc-gen-authz/README.md

 message Empty {}
 ```

+You need to set all roles to "rolses" in service.

-You can set "allow", "disallow", "any". "allow" is white list. "disallow" is block list.
-If you set true to "any", all roles are allowed.
+You can set "rules.allow", "rules.disallow", "rules.any" in rpc. "rules.allow" and "rules.disallow" can be set to the role included in the roles list. "rules.allow" is white list. "rules.disallow" is black list.
+If you set true to "rules.any", all roles are allowed.

 If multiple rules are set, the one with the highest priority will be set.
-The priority is "allow", "disallow", "any".
+The priority is "rules.allow", "rules.disallow", "rules.any".
 Also, if no rule is set, all roles will be disallowed.

 ## Install